 - Spatial Xenon Oscillations

-To understand these issues, we have to perfectly understand the production and removal of xenon 135.
+To understand these issues, we have to understand the production and removal of xenon 135 perfectly.

 Production and Removal of Xenon 135

 - Decay of 135I.
-Most of xenon 135 is produced by beta decay of 135I (γI,total = 6.4%).
-In fact, the 135I is a direct fission product (γI = 3.1%) and a decay product of tellurium 135 (γTe = 3.3%), but the half-life of tellurium 135 is so short (~ 19 sec), that iodine-135 can be considered as the primary fission product.
+Most xenon 135 is produced by beta decay of 135I (γI, total = 6.4%).
+The 135I is a direct fission product (γI = 3.1%) and a decay product of tellurium 135 (γTe = 3.3%), but the half-life of tellurium 135 is so short (~ 19 sec) that iodine-135 can be considered as the primary fission product.
 The fission yield (γ) for tellurium 135 is about 3.3%.
-Iodine 135 is not a strong neutron absorber, but decays to form the neutron poison xenon 135.
+Iodine 135 is not a strong neutron absorber but decays to form the neutron poison xenon 135.
 About 95% of all the xenon 135 produced comes from the decay of iodine 135.
 Therefore, the half-life of iodine 135 plays an important role in the amount of xenon-135 present.
-The instantaneous production rate of xenon-135 is dependent on the iodine-135 concentration and therefore on the local neutron flux history.
+The instantaneous production rate of xenon-135 is dependent on the iodine-135 concentration and, therefore, on the local neutron flux history.

 - Direct fission product.
 Xenon 135 is partly formed directly during fission.
 The fission yield (γXe) for xenon 135 is about 0.25%.

-In general, there are two ways of xenon 135 removal from the reactor:
+In general, there are two ways of xenon 135 removals from the reactor:

 Xenon 135 – Differential Equations